-Children experienced the most prominent decrease in number of observed cases of skin infections compared to the expected: -44.96% for children aged 0-4 and -50.98% for children aged 4-15 (CI%95: -38.67 to -51.24; -44.30 to – 56.47 respectively).
+Children experienced the most prominent decrease in the number of observed cases of skin infections compared to the expected: -44.96% in children aged 0-4 and -50.98% in children aged 4-15 (CI%95: -38.67 to -51.24; -44.30 to – 56.47 respectively).
 In the other groups, differences were significant but moderate.
-The effect of restrictions was negative and significant among children, and young adults up to 39, and the elderly.
-The first lockdown had a negative and significant effect only for children (0-15 years old), and the second found negative only among adults of 15-34 years old.
-The time that followed the first lockdown was positively and significantly associated to increase in morbidity among all except of the elderly.
-The time that followed the second lockdown had an opposite pattern: negative and significant effect among all age groups except of the elderly.
+The effect of restrictions was negative and significant among children, young adults up to 39, and the elderly.
+The first lockdown had a significant negative effect only in children (0-15 years old), and the second lockdown was negative only among adults of 15-34 years old.
+The time after the first lockdown was positively significantly associated with increased morbidity among all age groups, except the elderly.
+The time following the second lockdown showed an opposite pattern: negative and significant among all age groups except for the elderly.

 Discussion

-The COVID-19 pandemic has had a significant effect on every aspect of health in almost every health system around the world, and represented a turning point for global health, threatening to become a burden that health systems would not be able to contain27 (28).
-The pandemic has emphasized the role of primary and community health care 28 in diagnosing, treating and monitoring the physical and non-physical aspects of outpatients.
-Alongside the meticulous management of acute and post-acute growing number of COVID-19 outpatients 27,29, nurse practitioners and family physicians in community clinics kept managing the treatment of chronic and acute non-COVID patients on a daily basis.
-Diagnosing and providing appropriate treatment became a challenge, and increased the burden on medical teams, as patients avoided and in some cases were prohibited from visiting community clinics.
-The burden of pandemic on community health was even more significant, as morbidity rates increased and medical teams have been suffering of continuous physical and psychological burnout 20.
-Hence health authorities implemented various control policies: including NPI's and strict limitations, in attempting to soften a possible surge in demand of health services 30.
-Beside their ability to change the course of the pandemic spread 31, NPIs were associated with negative outcomes: including a significant decrease in hospital admissions due to heart diseases, and other urgent medical conditions11,12,14 as well as negative psychological effects 32.
+The COVID-19 pandemic has had a significant global effect on every aspect of health, threatening to become a burden that health systems would not be able to contain27.
+The pandemic has emphasized the role of primary and community health care 28 in diagnosing, treating, and monitoring outpatients aspects.
+Alongside the meticulous management of the growing number of acute and post-acute COVID-19 outpatients 27,29, nurse practitioners and family physicians in community clinics kept managing the treatment of chronic and acute non-COVID patients daily.
+Diagnosing and providing appropriate treatment became a challenge and increased the burden on medical teams, as patients avoided, and in some cases were prohibited, from visiting community clinics and hospitals.
+The burden of the pandemic on community health was even more significant, as morbidity rates increased with medical teams suffering from continuous physical and psychological burnout 20.
+Hence, health authorities implemented various control policies, including NPI's and strict limitations, in an attempt to minimize a possible surge in demand for health services 30.
+Besides their ability to control the pandemic spread 31, NPIs were associated with negative outcomes, including a significant decrease in hospital admissions due to heart diseases and other urgent medical conditions11,12,14, as well as adverse psychological effects 32.

-Nevertheless there is a growing evidence 15,33, that alongside the negative impacts of NPIs, they can play a major role in reduction of COVID and non-COVID infectious diseases, hence might reduce the burden associated to seasonal and endemic infections in times of crisis.
-3435These interventions implemented by many countries held an exceptional potential to harm local economies 34, increase inequities and even affect mortality rates 7; but at the same time, could shed light on the necessity of encouraging health promoting actions that can be easily implemented and eventually influence the spread of COVID and non-COVID infections 36.
+Additionally, there is growing evidence 15,33 that NPIs can significantly reduce non-COVID infectious diseases and reduce the burden associated with seasonal and endemic infections during the pandemic.
+The reduction in infectious morbidity in Israel, a country ranked under the OECD average of physicians and nurses per 1000 patients 34, could enable the local community health system to manage routine health tasks better and contributed to the management of the nationwide mass vaccination operation 35.
+Israel’s experience could shed light on the necessity of encouraging easily implemented health-promoting actions that can influence the spread of COVID and non-COVID infections 36.

-Like many other countries, the NPI measures taken by the Israeli government during the pandemic meant to reduce the spread of the disease, but the early easing and the lockdown that followed created a unique outbreak situation.
-We aimed to examine the effects of NPIs on common infections, accounting for a great burden on community health 37 among the same population in three different time points: (1) During the period of strict restrains; (2) during the first lockdown and the following period; and (3) during and after the second lockdown.
-By investigating the impact of NPIs on the epidemiology of these infectious diseases, we trace effective contagious disease reduction tools.
+Like many other countries, the NPI measures taken by the Israeli government during the pandemic were meant to reduce the spread of COVID-19, but the early easing of restrictions and the following second lockdown created a unique situation.
+Therefore, we aimed to examine the effects of NPIs on common infections that account for the greatest burden on community health 37 among the same population at three different time points: (1) During the period of strict restraints; (2) during the first lockdown and the following period; and (3) during and after the second lockdown.
+By investigating the impact of NPIs on the epidemiology of these infectious diseases, we can evaluate practical contagious disease reduction tools.

 Strict physical restrictions